abangiraprecious/a_bugs_life/html_css/notes.md

 What is it?

-- HTML - Hyper Text MArkup Language
+- HTML - Hyper Text Markup Language
+Basically instructions you give to a computer.